cpulover-games/justa-race/README.md

      ```
    - Update speeds, states when collision

-5. Event code [Events]
+6. Event/controlling code [Events]
+   - Setup input for game objects
+   - Add listener:
+     - Mouse events on canvas
+     - Keyboard events on HTML document
-6. Assets loading [Assets]
+7. Assets loading [Assets]
-7. Game/level over and game restart containing init code
+8. Game/level over and game restart containing init code

 # Notes and Tips
 - [Event] Use preventDefault() to prevent scrolling page in ```keydown``` event
-- [Refactor] Create drawing helpers (this utility file could be used for many projects) [CommonGraphics]
+- [Drawing] Create drawing helpers (this utility file could be used for many projects) [CommonGraphics]
 - [Event] Get JS key codes from this [link](https://keycode.info/)